arcaneframework/gh_actions/README.md

 Before using it, you can read this Github Docs page : https://docs.github.com/en/actions/using-workflows/reusing-workflows#calling-a-reusable-workflow

 There are several 'input' options.
 To find out the available options, you can read the YAML action file.

+This reusable action can work only with [framework-ci](https://github.com/arcaneframework/framework-ci) images.
+The reusable actions version 1 can work with all framework-ci images `20240703` or before.
+The reusable action version 2 need framework-ci images `20240709` and after.

 ### Example: